PoslavskySV/libdivide4j/README.md

 This is a Java fork of C/C++ libdivide library for fast integer division (http://libdivide.com and https://github.com/ridiculousfish/libdivide).

-Fast division by constant divisor is about 3 times faster then ordinary Java divide operation on most of modern CPUs.
+Fast division by constant divisor is about 2-3 times faster then ordinary Java divide operation on most of modern CPUs.

+__Requirements:__ Java 8 or higher

 ### Examples